Top 100 Content Marketing Question: What is the best way to better engage readers?

 That’s the way to better engage readers – laddering up at the reader’s pace from short-form to long-form content.
 On carefully considered purchases, long-form content often outperforms short-form content.

-Andy Crestodina, author of Content Chemistry, notes that strong opinions and thought-provoking content better engage readers.
+Andy Crestodina, the author of Content Chemistry, notes that strong opinions and thought-provoking content better engage readers.

 For example, the President can shape a whole 24-hour news cycle with one opinionated Tweet.